cheerful/freckle-apidocs/content/v2/users.md

 <%= headers 204 %>

+### Custom Error Codes

+The following Custom Error codes can be returned for this action:

+* **authenticated_user**: Authenticated users cannot delete themselves.
+* **not_deletable**: the User cannot be deleted because they have entries

 ### A note about user deletion

-A user cannot be deleted if there are any entries this user.
+A user cannot be deleted if there are any entries associated with this user.

 You can deactivate the user, which will remove this user from the list of active users and increment the number of available users available until the account limit is reached.

-The error message for the delete action follows the pattern explained in the API basics section on [Deleting or Archiving Resources](/#deleting-or-archiving-resources), but instead of using an "Archive" action, the [Disable](#disable) action is used.
+For more information about how deleting and archiving a user works, please the API basics section on [Deleting or Archiving Resources](/#deleting-or-archiving-resources)

 ## Deactivate a User